Configuring Your AudioMoth

 If you want to set up your AudioMoth to record all day, you will want to select the following as a recording period:

 Below that, the dates which the AudioMoth will be recording can be customized by checking the box next to First recording date and Last recording date.
 Checking the box will turn the text black and then the date can be changed.
 At the bottom of the page, the number of files, size of files, and energy consumption is estimated.

 The filter allows you to choose what frequencies are recorded.
 The amplitude threshold recording will save space on the SD card if parts of the recordings are expected to be quiet/unwanted.
 This allows the AudioMoth to only record loud noises (noises above the threshold) along with information about how long the quiet sections of the recording were.
 To read more about the advanced settings and how they work, check out this documentation on github published by Open Acoustic Devices.

-Now that you have all of the desired settings for your AudioMoth, you can press configure AudioMoth.
 Now you are ready to pair the AudioMoth with the Companion App!
-Check out this next support article to see how!
+Check out our next article to see how.